To submit an article online, and to check the status of your submission, you need to have an account with Collabra: Psychology

 The APA Guide for New Authors is a helpful resource for information on manuscript preparation.Abbreviations should be kept to a minimum and defined upon first use in the text.
 Non-standard abbreviations should not be used unless they appear at least three times in the text.

-The full title must be 250 characters or fewer and set in sentence case (only the first word and proper nouns capitalized).
+The full title must be 250 characters or fewer.
 It should be specific, descriptive, concise, and comprehensible to readers outside the subject field.
 Avoid abbreviations if possible.